 Delayed reactions (24 hours to 14 days after infusion)

-A reaction can occur after the infusion is completed.
-Symptoms generally include muscle or joint aches, itching, rash, fever and fatigue, and can be relieved by taking acetaminophen, antihistamines and steroids.
-If you experience these symptoms after your infusion, your physician may recommend specific medications prior to your next infusion to decrease your possibility of having a delayed reaction.
+These symptoms can be relieved by taking acetaminophen, antihistamines and/or steroids.
+If you experience these symptoms after your infusion, your physician may recommend specific medications prior to your next infusion to decrease the chance of having a delayed reaction.

 You have a thing for bags.
 The bigger the better, right?
 Sure, a big, fabulous bag might be able to hold everything you want to carry with you, but all that extra baggage is doing […]Read Full Story

 Disney star Cameron Boyce’s family says a seizure led to his death: What is sudden unexpected death in epilepsy (SUDEP)?